Jimoh1990/simple_shell/README.md

-AirBnB Clone Documentation

-jimoh sikiru
-0. README, AUTHORS
-mandatory
-Write a README.md:
-description of the project
-description of the command interpreter: how to start it how to use it examples
-You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
-For format, reference Docker’s AUTHORS page
-You should use branches and pull requests on GitHub - it will help you as team to organize your work
-Repo:

-GitHub repository: AirBnB_clone
-File: README.md, AUTHORS

 AirBnB Clone
 AirBnB Clone is a project to replicate the functionality of the AirBnB website.
 The project provides a command line interface for managing objects like houses, apartments, rooms, etc.